jontrulson/conquest/README.md

 The port number is optional, and will default to 1701.

-You can get a list of the currently active servers via a web browser by going to http://radscan.com/cgi-bin/conqmeta.pl
+You can get a list of the currently active servers via your web browser by going to http://radscan.com/cgi-bin/conqmeta.pl

 ### The goal of the game